Warrior-li/JAVA2024/Weekly Workbooks/05 Exceptions and Extensions/README.md

 You should make your code as robust as possible, preventing the data held in the model from getting into any undesirable states.
 Your controller must adhere to the following rules:
 - The minimum win threshold should be 3 (a game with a lower threshold is going to be pretty pointless !).
-- The maximum win threshold should be the current size of the board (which ever is smaller: width or height).
+- The maximum win threshold should be the current size of the board (whichever dimension is smaller: width or height).
-- Users should NOT be able to _reduce_ the win threshold during a game (only at beginning).
+- Users should NOT be able to _reduce_ the win threshold _during_ a game (only at beginning).
 - It should be possible to increase the win threshold at any point during the game, except that...
-- The win threshold should NOT be changed after a win - gameplay should cease when someone has won !
+- It should NOT be possible to change the win threshold _after_ a win - gameplay should cease when someone has won !

 Note that you should NOT alter the win threshold when the game is reset (i.e. when the `ESC` key is pressed).
-It is up the the players to choose the win threshold for the next game.
+It is up to the players to choose the win threshold for the next game.
-You should also ensure that all game state is stored in the `OXOModel` and NOT in your `OXOController`.
+You should also ensure that all game state is stored inside the `OXOModel` and NOT in your `OXOController` (or anywhere else for that matter).

 Be sure to add suitable test cases to your test scripts in order to fully test the variable win threshold features (including checking that the controller maintains the threshold according to the rules specified above).